ville-solja/kukkohelper/README.md

 ## General
 This discord bot is created originally for Kylmät Kukot game groups server in order to implement key features for the community.

-## Streamer features
-#### Notification
-Users that have role Role-Streamer will have bot announce when they start streaming.

 ## NSFW -filter
 * User posts an image attachment
 .gif is not currently supported and link previews are not checked either